 Many people enter retire from their jobs, enter old age, and ask ‘what’s next?’.
-Finding purpose in life can be hard, especially as people enter the last phase of their lives.
+Finding purpose in life after 50, even at the last stages of their working career can be challenging.
+You can, however, be successful at finding meaning and happiness in old age.

 I’ll never forget a sweet, little old lady boarding my aircraft when I was an airline pilot.
 As she walked slowly by the cockpit door, I asked “How are you today ma’am?”